manprit619/mobileapp/README.md

 # mobileapp

-I have created an Andriod Hello world app using Cordova.
+I have created an Android Hello world app using Cordova.